Madhav-dhakal/Ecom-FrontPage/README.md

-# Frontend WebPage
+# Ecommerce FrontPage
-- This project is a implementation of  html and css
+- This project is a implementation of  UI of ecommerce_site

    ## Technologies Used

 - HTML
 - CSS
+- Bootstrap

 ## Getting Started
 - git clone git@github.com:Madhav-dhakal/FrontEnd_Ecom.git